OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-3/README.md

 **Note** once you have created **ecsTaskExecutionRole**, you can proceed and create a Task Definition using the URI from the ECR private repo.
 Then, deploy the Task Definition as a service to the ECS cluster.
 Verify that the static website is up and running prior to proceeding to the next step.

-### 5. Add a Stage to the Pipeline to Deploy a Container of New Static Website Image to Fargate
+### 5. Add a Deployment Stage to the Pipeline:

+This is stage is to deploy the newly built image of our static website from the private ECR to Fargate.